imagecbj/Initiative-Defense-against-Voice-Conversion-through-Generative-Adversarial-Network/readme.md

 #### Setup hyperparameter.py

-1. Set the feild sefl.project_root to the path of this repository.
+1. Set the field `self.project_root` to the path of this repository.
+For steps 2-7, you can place all the data under the `data` folder within this repository.
-2. Set the feild self.vctk_48k to the path of the VCTK dataset.
+2. Set the feild self.vctk_48k to the path of the VCTK dataset. e.g. `/you/path/to/the/VCTK-Corpus-0.92/wav48_silence_trimmed`, or put it under the `data` folder of this repo.
 3. Set the feild self.vctk_22k to the path where you want to place resampled waveform.
-4. Set the feild self.vctk_training_data to the path where you want to store the processed mel.
+4. Set the feild self.vctk_mels to the path where you want to store the processed mel.
 5. Set the feild self.vctk_speaker_info to the path of the VCTK speaker-info.txt file.
 6. Set the feild self.metadata to the path where you place metadata.json.
 7. Set the feild self.vctk_rec_mels to the path where you want to place vctk_rec_mels which are mels that reconstruct to the waveform and re-extract with melgan preprocessing.
-8. Set the feild self.vqvcp_model to the path where you place the weights of the vqvcp.

 #### Preprocessing